karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Atlas builder

-This code works nicely together with my [atlas builder](https://github.com/karl-zylinski/atlas-builder).
+The template works nicely together with my [atlas builder](https://github.com/karl-zylinski/atlas-builder).
 The atlas builder can build an atlas texture from a folder of png or aseprite files.
 Using an atlas can drastically reduce the number of draw calls your game uses.
 There's an example in that repository on how to set it up.
 The atlas generation step can easily be integrated into the build `bat` / `sh` files such as `build_hot_reload.bat`

 ## Questions?